victornnamdii/altschool-cloud-exam-1/README.md

     - The `script` module copies annd executes the script on the `Slave` node.

+- The second task named `Confirm app accessibility` uses the uri module to confirm if the app is accessible.
+It confirms that the status code of the the response is `200` whic is a successful response.

-- The second task named `Cron Job to check uptime every 12am` creates a con job that checks the server's uptime every day at 12am.
+- The third task named `Cron Job to check uptime every 12am` creates a con job that checks the server's uptime every day at 12am.

     - The state "present" ensures the cron job is created.

     - The configuration `minute: "0"`, `hour: "0"`, `day: "*"`, `month:  "*"`, `weekday:"*"` sets the cron job to run at minute 0 of the first hour of everyday  of every month, which translates to everyday at 12am.

-    - The job "uptime >> /var/log/salve_uptime.log" is the command used to check for a server's uptime and logs it in the file `/var/log/salve_uptime.log`.
+    - The job "uptime >> /var/log/salve_uptime.log" is the command used to check for a server's uptime and logs it in the file `/var/log/slave_uptime.log`.

 - My host inventory contains only the `slave` server as shown below: